 Make the Honey & Earl Grey Tea Salad Dressing:

 Brew some tea and leave it to cool down to room temperature.
 You don’t want the tea too strong – just make it the strength that you’d like to drink.
-Once the tea has come to room temperature, mix it with olive oil, honey, 1 tbsp of lemon juice and the zest of half a lemon.
+Once the tea has come to room temperature, mix it with olive oil, honey, 1 tablespoon of lemon juice and the zest of half a lemon.
 Season with salt and pepper.

 Pour the salad dressing on the spinach, courgette ribbons and dill, and toss well to cover!
 This salad makes a wonderful healthy side dish!